kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

   selected callstacks are shown as dead code, and values are only shown for these callstacks in the [Values](#eva-values) table.

-  When callstacks are selected, a remainder is shown in the [icon-pin] toolbar button, at the top right of the interface.
+  When callstacks are selected, a reminder is shown in the [icon-pin] toolbar button, at the top right of the interface.
   In the sidebar, the [icon-tunings] icon allows you to reset the selection and show all results, as is the case by default.